-- (iv) where extended parental leave in terms of 10.10(b)(i) above expires, and no similar position is available for the employee, the employee shall be declared surplus under clause 28.3 of this contract. - 10.11.11 If the employee declines the offer of appointment to the same or similar position in terms of sub clause 10.9(a) above, parental leave shall cease. - 10.11.12 Where, for reasons pertaining to the pregnancy, an employee on medical advice and with the consent of the employer, elects to work reduced hours at any time prior to starting parental leave, then the guaranteed proportion of full time employment after parental leave shall be the same as that immediately prior to such enforced reduction in hours. - 10.11.13 Parental leave absence filled by temporary appointee-If a position held open for an employee on parental leave is filled on a temporary basis, the employer must inform the temporary appointee that their employment will terminate on the return of the employee from parental leave. - 10.11.14 Employees on parental leave may from time to time and by agreement work occasional duties during the period of parental leave and this shall not affect the rights and obligations of either the employee or the employer under this clause.
+- (iii) the appointment of the employee to a different position in the same location, but if this is not acceptable to the employee the employee shall continue on extended parental leave in terms of 10(b)(i) above for up to 12 months: - provided that, if a different position is accepted and within the period of extended parental leave in terms of 10(b)(i), the employee's previous position or a similar position becomes available, then the employee shall be entitled to be appointed to that position; or - (iv) where extended parental leave in terms of 10.10(b)(i) above expires, and no similar position is available for the employee, the employee shall be declared surplus under clause 28.3 of this contract. - 10.10.11 If the employee declines the offer of appointment to the same or similar position in terms of sub clause 10.9(a) above, parental leave shall cease. - 10.10.12 Where, for reasons pertaining to the pregnancy, an employee on medical advice and with the consent of the employer, elects to work reduced hours at any time prior to starting parental leave, then the guaranteed proportion of full-time employment after parental leave shall be the same as that immediately prior to such enforced reduction in hours. - 10.10.13 Parental leave absence filled by temporary appointee If a position held open for an employee on parental leave is filled on a temporary basis, the employer must inform the temporary appointee that their employment will terminate on the return of the employee from parental leave. - 10.10.14 Employees on parental leave may from time to time and by agreement work occasional duties during the period of parental leave and this shall not affect the rights and obligations of either the employee or the employer under this clause.

-11.0 STAFF DEVELOPMENT
+11. STAFF DEVELOPMENT

-The employer acknowledges a commitment to supporting the continued safe practice of its workforce and to supporting opportunities for the development of knowledge and skills which will benefit the patient, organisational effectiveness and workforce.
+The employer acknowledges a commitment to supporting the continued safe practice of its workforce and to supporting opportunities for the development of knowledge and skills which will benefit the patient, organisational effectiveness, and workforce.

 - 11.1 The employer shall grant professional development leave of up to 32 hours per calendar year for full time employees (pro rata to no less than 8 hours per calendar year for part time employees) who are registered/enrolled nurses.
-This leave is to enable employees to complete qualifications, to attend courses and to undertake research or projects that are relevant to the employer and which facilitate the employee's growth and development.
+This leave is to enable employees to complete qualifications, to attend courses and to undertake research or projects that are relevant to the employer, and which facilitate the employee's growth and development.
 8 hours per calendar year shall be available for Health Care Assistants and Domestic Staff.
-Prior approval of the employer must be obtained. - 11.2 Gaining and developing cultural knowledge shall be grounds to apply for professional development leave. - 11.3 Professional development leave will be granted at T1 rate and shall not accumulate from one year to the next. - 11.4 Any claim for expenses must be approved in advance and will be considered on a case by case basis. - 11.5 Staff working 0.5 FTE and above who are preparing a portfolio, obtaining or maintaining skill levels associated with the Professional Development and Recognition Programme are entitled to additional leave in order to undertake research or study associated with meeting the PDRP requirements as follows:
+Prior approval of the employer must be obtained. - 11.2 Gaining and developing cultural knowledge shall be grounds to apply for professional development leave.